Central North Carolina Feature

 North Carolina Wineries

-If you've been looking for a gentle introduction to the world of wine, North Carolina might be your ticket.
+For a gentle introduction to the world of wine, look no further than North Carolina.

 With nearly 100 wineries sprinkled throughout its valleys, mountains, and coastal plain, the state's wine industry is huge yet intimate in its approach.